Sheep-y/Modnix/README.md

 ## License

-The Injector and Mod Loader are released to the public domain.
+The Mod Loader and Demo Mods are released to the public domain.
 The Manager and most libraries are licensed under MIT, except 7-Zip which is license under LGPL.